Pacific Southwest, Region 9: Superfund

 Contaminants and Risks

 Groundwater contains VOCs such as trichloroethylene (TCE).
 The contaminants in the groundwater could pose a threat to human health if the groundwater is used as a source of drinking water in the future.
-Presently, there do not appear to be any threats associated with exposure to these contaminants, because area drinking water wells have not been affected by the contaminant plume.
+Presently, there does not appear to be any exposure to these contaminants, because area drinking water wells have not been affected by the contaminant plume.
 Soils were thought to contain VOCs, but studies have shown that they are not contaminated.

 Who is Involved